15 Best Gutter Companies in

 - Steel: Gutters made of steel are heavy and durable, which makes them a more sustainable option.
 Steel is also recyclable.

 - Custom Gutters: Custom gutters are more expensive, but to some are worth the cost.
-In addition to seamless gutters, as discussed above, you can also get options such as fascia gutters, which are built directly into the fascia board on your home.
+In addition to seamless gutters, as discussed above, you can also get options like fascia gutters, which are built directly into the fascia board on your home.

 When planning a gutter project, we recommend first contacting your local Hastings gutter services professional.
-They can help answer your questions and assist you with any important decisions.
+They can answer your questions and assist you with any important decisions.

 Different types of gutter guards

-- Brush Guards: Brush guards are large bristles that sit in your gutters and catch debris.
-Brush guards are very easy to install, but because debris easily gets stuck in them, they will need frequent cleaning.
+- Brush Guards: Brush guards are made up of large bristles that you place in your gutters to catch debris.
+Brush guards are very easy to install, but because debris commonly gets stuck in them, they will need frequent cleaning.

-- Reverse Curve/Surface Tension Guards: Reverse curve guards have a unique shape that uses surface tension to force debris to slide off your gutters while water flows in.
-These types of guards are extremely effective but also expensive, and they require professional installation.
+- Reverse Curve/Surface Tension Guards: Reverse curve guards take advantage of their unique shape and surface tension to force debris to slide off your gutters while water flows in.
+They are extremely effective but also expensive, and professional installation is required.

 Top Environmental Pick